Find a Lender-Approved Local Conveyancer in Eynsham

 How does conveyancing in Eynsham differ for new build properties?

-Most buyers of new build or newly converted property in Eynsham come to us having been asked by the builder to sign contracts and commit to the purchase even before the house is constructed.
+Most buyers of new build property in Eynsham approach us having been asked by the builder to sign contracts and commit to the purchase even before the property is constructed.
 This is because developers in Eynsham usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Eynsham or who has acted in the same development.

 Last updated